 Ultimately, this exchange puts the user in the situation of owning their data and becoming the business, not the product (remember Apple’s iOS 14.5 trailer, wherein we are reminded of how we, indeed, have become the product?
 Yeah, expressed intent is all about not turning us, or our community members, into products).

 Preparing for the new frontier of the internet

-With an eye towards user-owned data—and building centers of excellence around smart data—it’s important to start thinking about (and implementing) strong community policies around data ownership, sharing, and usage rights.
+With an eye towards user-owned data—and building centers of excellence around smart data—it’s important to start thinking about (and implementing) strong policies for online communities around data ownership, sharing, and usage rights.
 As we start to shift into more enlightened relationships with our community members, here are some things we can not only think about, but be proactive with.

 Solidify loyalty through the network effect

 “The network effect is a phenomenon whereby increased numbers of people or participants improve the value of a good or service.
 The Internet is an example of the network effect.
 Initially, there were few users on the Internet since it was of little value to anyone outside of the military and some research scientists… However, as more users gained access to the Internet, they produced more content, information, and services.
 The development and improvement of websites attracted more users to connect and do business with each other.
 As the Internet experienced increases in traffic, it offered more value, leading to a network effect.”Investopedia

 Powerful and organic, the network effect is how communities bring people in and keep them there.
 By controlling (owning?) the conversation around your industry, you in turn become the locus of power for that industry—the place people want to visit in order to exchange information and ideas.